 In 2017, 35-year-old millionaire Tim Gunder set the internet ablaze with Millennial ire when he opined that the reason that Millennials could not afford homes was owing to their penchant for expensive coffees and smashed avocado on toast.
 Millennials bit back with sarcastic remarks blaming a stinted economy and crippling student-debt to explain their seeming lack of moxie.
 So, are Millennials in a financial rut of their own making, or have the cards been stacked against them from the beginning?

-Below, we’ll discuss three reasons Gunder’s appraisal of Millennials is right on the money, and three reasons to cut Millennials some slack (and maybe even a check!).
+Below, we’ll discuss three reasons Gunder’s appraisal of Millennials (and their penchant for avocados) is right on the money, and three reasons to cut Millennials some slack (and maybe even a check!).

 Blame the Economy